Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 Come to me heedfully, listen, that you may have life.

-The implication is that the word of God is itself a source of nourishment and rejuvenation.
-It is, in fact, the source of life itself.
+It’s clear that the word of God is a source of nourishment and rejuvenation.
+In fact, it is the source of life itself.

 I will renew with you the everlasting covenant, the benefits assured to David.

-The real point of God’s invitation is this announcement.
-He is renewing their covenant bond, hearkening back to his royal covenant with David (see 2 Samuel 7:12-16).
+The essence of God’s invitation lies in this proclamation.
+God is renewing their covenant bond, referencing his royal covenant with David (see 2 Samuel 7:12-16).

-Though this Davidic covenant was instituted as everlasting, the people broke the bond by their sins.
+The Davidic covenant was instituted as an everlasting one, but it was violated by the sins of the people.
 God is now eager to restore this severed bond.

-This can be read by Christians as an invitation to share in the new and eternal Covenant sealed with the blood of our Lord Jesus Christ, a pledge of salvation for all mankind.
+For modern Christians, this passage serves as an invitation to share in the new and eternal Covenant sealed with the blood of Christ, a pledge of salvation for all mankind.

 2nd Reading – Romans 8:35, 37-39